Optimization of stochastic lossy transport networks and applications to power grids: Introduction

 A transport network is an abstract model describing a structure in which some commodity is transferred from the ``source'' nodes of the network to the ``sink'' nodes according to a specified routing that is determined by some external principle or design, see~\cite{Daganzo1997, Whittle2007}.
 Examples of transport networks are road networks, railways, pipes, and power grids.

-In this work we focus in particular on \textit{lossy} transport networks where a fraction of the transported good is inevitably lost, having in mind as primary application power systems in which part of the transported electricity is lost due to heat dissipation in the line conductors.
+In this work we focus in particular on \textit{lossy} transport networks where a fraction of the transported good is inevitably lost, having in mind as primary application power systems in which part of the transported electricity is lost due to heat dissipation in the transmission lines.

 The main question that we want to address in the present paper is how these transportation losses can be reduced in the scenario in which we have no direct control on the routing, but some of the nodes of the network have controllable loads.
 This is the case for power systems in which the line flows are determined by physical laws, but at the same time feature an increasing number of controllable energy resources, like energy storage devices, smart buildings and appliances, and electric vehicles.